Construction Design Management

 MSAFE has considerable experience in undertaking the role of CDM Coordinator and previously (Planning Supervisor) as required by the Construction (Design and Management) Regulations 2007.

-MSAFE undertake work nationwide where we can allocate adequate resources however we have a strong CDM Service presence in Dorset, Hampshire, West Sussex, Devon, Cornwall and London.
+MSAFE's CDM consultants undertake work nationwide where we can allocate adequate resources.
+However, we have a strong CDM Service presence in Dorset, Hampshire, Wiltshire, Somerset, Bristol, Cardiff, Swansea, Gloucestershire, West Sussex, Devon, Cornwall, Oxfordshire and London.

 To arrange a competitive fee proposal please contact MSAFE on 0333 8000 700 or fill in your details using the form and we'll call you back.